-In Step 3, for participants who were randomized to Step 2, Arm B, visits for the second and third CAB-LA/RPV-LA dose (Step 3, week 8, and Step 3, week 12) should be scheduled per the window in the SOE and section 6.4.
+In Step 3, for participants who were randomized to Step 2, Arm B, For participants transitioning from Step 1 or Step 2 SOC arm, visits for the second and third CAB-LA/RPV-LA dose (Step 3, week 8, and Step 3, week 12) should be scheduled per the window in the SOE and section 6.4.
 All subsequent CAB-LA/RPV-LA injection visits in Step 3 should be scheduled per the window in the SOE.